-Stephan Adell is a partner in our International Dispute Resolution Practice Group, focusing on international arbitration.
-He has extensive experience acting as counsel in international commercial and investment arbitrations under the major arbitration rules (e.g. ICC, LCIA, CRC, ICDR, UNCITRAL and ICSID), and also acts as arbitrator.
-He is a member of the ICC International Court of Arbitration.
+Stephan Adell is a partner in the International Dispute Resolution Practice.
+He has acted in more than 85 arbitrations under the major arbitration rules, such as ICC, ICSID, UNCITRAL, LCIA and ICDR.
+He also acts as an arbitrator and is a member of the ICC International Court of Arbitration.

 Stephan is qualified in both Paris and the Dominican Republic, and divides his time between investment and large-scale construction arbitrations.